...

 • Content on your own digital channels

 If the content is not of value and authority, it will not generate engagement.
 Additionally, it must be relevant and of interest to your audience, capable of capturing the attention of both people and search engines.
+Thoughtful content positioning is essential for establishing B2B thought leadership.

 How to create a Public Relations plan